OwethuM/OwethuM/README.md

  Hi😄, I’m Owethu Mathatho.
  I am an enthusiatic software developer who is passionate about Technology I’m interested in building platfotrms that will make the life's of people much better
-- 🌱 I’m currently learning DevOps which is a field taht seeks to provide continuous intergration (CI) and continous development (CD) in order to atoumate tasks using tools such as docker,
+- 🌱 I’m currently learning DevOps which is a field that seeks to provide continuous intergration (CI) and continous development (CD) in order to atoumate tasks using tools such as docker,
 - jenkins, Maven, Ansible.
 Last but not least, Cloud computing (AWS)...
 <!---
 OwethuM/OwethuM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.